 2 < (1 + 1).

 The real power of FormulaScript comes from functions.
 Functions are collections of code written for you to achieve some common or even complex case.
-To use functions you must first define its name, then give the arguments, delimited by comma's or semicolon's, enclosed by parentheses:
+To use a function, you must first define its name, then give the arguments, delimited by commas or semicolons, enclosed by parentheses: